At a high level, a workflow is a series of automated steps run on one or more compute resources.

 - name: Run

-A session is a secure, shareable connection between a cluster and a workflow or app.
+A session is a secure, shareable connection between a cluster and a workflow.

 When creating a session, the user chooses a port to expose.
 That port is made securely available through your ACTIVATE user workspace.
 The port is forwarded from the cluster back to the user workspace, allowing any user to log in to ACTIVATE and access that session.